 People wrongly focus on the customer experience before the sale, obsessing over how to convert leads into customers, but customer experience crunch time often comes much later.

-Fulfilment is the nuts and bolts stuff of ecommerce – you absolutely need a good fulfilment strategy in order to please customers and build a brand that will last.
+Fulfillment is the nuts and bolts stuff of ecommerce – you absolutely need a good fulfillment strategy in order to please customers and build a brand that will last.

 - A bad delivery experience can sour a customer’s experience of a brand.
 60% of people will shop somewhere else after a bad delivery.
 Fact.
 Wrong delivery times, inaccurate delivery times, little insight into tracking, ambiguous delivery instructions – these will all make a busy customer see red and take the joy out of (convenient) online shopping.